RealOrangeOne/theorangeone.net-legacy/content/blog/steam-igpu-linux.md

 summary: Fixing "`libGL error: failed to load driver: i965`"
 ---

-Running steam on linux is great, except for the game support obviously.
+Running steam on linux is great, besides for the game support obviously.
 But running it on an iGPU has recently been causing me problems, mainly under Arch.

 ## Stacktrace:
 ```